- This tutorial is available in an Oracle-provided free lab environment.

 - It uses example values for Oracle Cloud Infrastructure credentials, tenancy, and compartments.
 When completing your lab, substitute these values with ones specific to your cloud environment.

-This tutorial shows you how to install and set up the Postfix email server software on an Oracle Linux 8 system to enable you to send messages within your network.
+This tutorial shows you how to install and set up the Postfix email server software on an Oracle Linux system to enable you to send messages within your network.
+This tutorial is targeted at users of Oracle Linux 8 or later.

 Postfix is a Mail Transfer Agent (MTA) server that was developed as a replacement for